WebCivics/PermissiveCommonsOntologiesDocs/use-cases/PeaceInfrastructureProject/ESG.md

 The Webizen modelling is innately directed towards the development of a modelling that is intended to support [[BiosphereOntologies]], [[SocioSphereOntologies]] and [[SustainableDevelopmentGoals(ESG)]]  alongside [[ValuesCredentials]], [[HumanCentricDigitalIdentity]] and a great deal more.
 These models, whilst quite different to the way other apps, platforms, operating systems and more broadly, industry practices work today.

-A great deal of the 'how' is embedded in the insights that can be gained by [[Understanding Ontologies]].
+A great deal of the 'how' is embedded in the insights that can be gained by [[UnderstandingOntologies]].